The Bee Records, 1861–1934

 Palmer, Mary Towle.
 The Story of the Bee.
 Cambridge, Mass.: Riverside, 1924.

-The Longfellow National Historic Site, Cambridge, MA holds the personal papers of Elizabeth Ellery Dana (1829-1940), an early member of the Bee, which has references to the activities of the organization.
+Longfellow House-Washington’s Headquarters National Historic Site, Cambridge, MA holds the personal papers of Elizabeth Ellery Dana (1829-1940), an early member of the Bee, which has references to the activities of the organization.

 Scope and Content Note: